-The pops of evergreen and berry color in the white/gray background and attract wildlife for viewing pleasure to lift the boredom and ease the monotony of a white horizon.
+The pops of evergreen and berry color in the white/gray background attract wildlife for viewing pleasure to lift the boredom and ease the monotony of a white horizon.
 Consider planting some of these easy-to-grow evergreens to brighten the winter landscape, lift your mood and increase property value.

 The nandina (Nandina domestica) is a little and colorful shrub that produces year around color.
 The fern-like foliage starts out green in the spring, then changes to red, burgundy and bronze as the seasons change.
 Hardy in zones 6-10, nandina will reach a mature height of seven feet tall and four feet wide.